rfhb/ctrdata/README.md

 ## Issues

-* Information from CTGOV is currently downloaded as CSV and this does not include all public information.
-A new implementation is in the works based on the XML provided by the register.

 * By design, each record from EUCTR when using `details = TRUE` (the default) represents information on the trial concerning the respective member state.
 This is necessary for some analyses, but not for others.

 * So far, no attempts are made to harmonise and map field names between different registers, such as by using standardised identifiers.

-* So far, no efforts were made to type data base fields; they are all strings (`2L` in mongo).
+* So far, no efforts were made to type data base fields; they are all strings.

 * Package `ctrdata` is expected to work on Linux, Mac OS X and MS Windows systems, if installation requirements (above) are met.